Uterine and Ovarian Cancer from Hair Relaxer Products

 Contact an Injury Lawyer at Lieff Cabraser Today

-If you or a family member have used any of these or other hair relaxer products and have become ill, or have concerns about developing cancer in the future as a result of use of these products, please use the form on this page to contact a personal injury lawyer at Lieff Cabraser today about your case and potential recovery.
+If you or a family member have used any of these or other hair relaxer products and have become ill as a result of use of these products, please use the form on this page to contact a personal injury lawyer at Lieff Cabraser today about your case and potential recovery.
 There is no charge or obligation for our confidential review of your information, and the data you provide will help us hold manufacturers and distributors of hair relaxer products accountable for all harms and injuries their products cause.

 Lieff Cabraser’s Hair Relaxer Cancer Cases Legal Team